Anushkajain-7/BootCamp-Python-Tkinter-MySql/README.md

 # Python-Practice
-This my daily python practice file
+This is my daily python practice file